If you run a business, the last place you ever want to be is facing Anne Robinson in the Watchdog studio, answering for the failings of your company.

 She went on the attack and fought fire with fire.

-She had a pretty strong argument: that her company had only taken over Pontins a matter of weeks before, was making changes and didn’t want to make staff redundant by closing down inadequate holiday camps.
+She clearly felt she had a pretty strong argument: that her company had only taken over Pontins a matter of weeks before, was making changes and didn’t want to make staff redundant by closing down inadequate holiday camps.

 And she was not afraid to point out holes in the Watchdog case, making the point that they had invited the crew to look at the changes and offered them the opportunity to film again.